foysalmia/Array-Related-Simple-Problems/readme.md

 ```

 ## Question 4
-WAP that will take n integer numbers into an array, and then find the maximum -minimum among them with its index position.
+Write a programme that will take n integer numbers into an array, and then find the maximum -minimum among them with its index position.

 ```
 INPUT 1